MSP-1 Specification

 2. Normative definition

-assigned to a resource, entity, page, section, or conceptual element.
+An MSP-1 id is a stable string assigned to a resource, entity, page, section, or conceptual element.
+MSP-1 IDs should be:

 3. Scope of identifiers

-- Page-level IDs — identify individual pages.
+- Page-level IDs — identify individual pages or page-equivalent resources.

 4. Required fields

-An MSP-1 id MUST:
+An MSP-1 id value should:

 - Be expressed as a single string.